Selling to the Council

 Note - any current procurement opportunities available can be found on the Council Contracts page.

-Haringey Council delivers a vast range of services to its communities, and therefore buys a variety of goods, services, works and utilities.
-Consequently, contracts are established for use across the council using a system of category management, where procured services and products are grouped into market segments.
+We provide a range of services to our communities, and buy a wide variety of goods, services, works and utilities.
+To help with this, contracts are established for use across the council using a system of category management, where purchased services and products are grouped into market segments.

 To find out what products and services the council uses, and which category they are classified under, along with the relevant contact details, click on the market segments listed below.

 You can then also view the Contracts Register to see any contracts that may be renewed and may therefore provide procurement opportunities.
 For contact details, please see the individual market segment page.

 - Children and Education Services

 - Food and Drink